 Thiksey is one of the largest monasteries in Ladakh.
-It’s also a great place to spend time acclimatizing and viewing Buddhist culture.
+It’s also a great place to spend time acclimatizing and experiencing Buddhist culture.

 We camped with this view of Stakna Monastery, and spent the evening watching the prayer flags flutter in the wind.

 A monk gave us a tour of Hemis Monastery.
 It contains a fascinating collection of ancient Tibetan manuscripts and relics, well worth a visit!

 Rumtse is the last permanent settlement before the Taglangla Pass.
 Most southbound cyclists spend an extra day acclimatizing here.
 And those that don’t, often end up turning back before the summit.

 The summit of Taglangla.
 At more than 5,000m, it’s not a place to stick around…

 Debring sits at the bottom of the pass.
 It might not look like much, but it was fantastic to be able to stuff our face with food after summiting.

 The More plains.
 With its strong winds its heaven for northbound cyclists and a nightmare for the rest.